digital-asset/daml/docs/source/concepts/local-ledger.rst

 Causality graphs
 ****************

-The above examples indicate that DAML Ledgers order transactions only partially.
+The above examples indicate that DAML ledgers order transactions only partially.
-DAML Ledgers can be represented as finite directed acyclic graphs (DAG) of transactions, which are called causality graphs.
+DAML ledgers can be represented as finite directed acyclic graphs (DAG) of transactions, which are called causality graphs.

 Definition »action order«
   For a causality graph `G`,